-Number of previous marriages, and when and how they ended.
+Number of previous marriages, and when and how the last marriage ended.
 If you or your spouse ended another marriage in the last six months, you’ll need to bring proof of divorce or the death of your spouse.
 A copy of the divorce decree or a death certificate should suffice.

 In some states, you may need a witness to sign the license with you.
 Usually, the court clerk or county circuit clerk can act as a witness if you need one.
 Mississippi doesn’t require witnesses, but if it’s meaningful for you (or if you’re hosting your marriage ceremony at the county court, circuit court, or circuit clerk’s office), you can always bring your best friend or sibling along for the ride.

 Documents that are deemed acceptable forms of identification and proof of age include:

 After your union has been officiated and your marriage license signed by all parties, it’s your officiant’s responsibility to file it with the local government.
-This process registers your marriage on the public record, and you should receive a marriage certificate as proof in the next few weeks—which you’ll need for your marriage records (Having these vital records is a must for a variety of post-wedding tasks, like changing a maiden name to a married name or applying for new identification after your name change.)
+This process registers your marriage on the public record, and you should receive a certified copy of your marriage certificate as proof in the next few weeks—which you’ll need for your marriage records (Having these vital records is a must for a variety of post-wedding tasks, like changing a maiden name to a married name or applying for new identification after your name change.)